jcollard/VibeDC/AttackActionImpl/00-AttackActionQuickReference.md

 **Q: Can units attack after moving?**
 A: Yes.
 Units can perform one movement and one action per turn in any order.
 Move then attack, or attack then move (if haven't moved yet).

+**Q: What are the developer testing functions for?**
+A: The developer console functions (`setHitRate()`, `setDamage()`, `clearAttackOverride()`) allow testing attack scenarios without implementing real combat formulas.
+They override the stub calculations to test animations, UI states, knockout detection, etc. Overrides persist until explicitly cleared.

+**Q: Why does the attack animation last 3 seconds instead of the original 2.2 seconds?**
+A: User feedback during implementation indicated the flicker was too fast at 200ms.
+Final timing is 1 second flicker (150ms intervals) + 2 seconds floating text = 3 seconds total.
+For dual wielding: 6 seconds total (3s per weapon).

+**Q: Why is canAct set to false BEFORE the animation starts?**
+A: This was a critical bug fix.
+Initially canAct was set to false after the animation completed, which allowed the player to click menu buttons during the 3-6 second animation, causing race conditions and state bugs.
+Setting it false immediately prevents all interaction during animation playback.

+**Q: How does knockout detection work?**
+A: After applying damage, the system checks if `target.wounds >= target.health`.
+If true, the unit is knocked out and a combat log message is added.
+Victory/defeat detection (checking if all enemies/players are knocked out) is planned for Step 5.

 ---